 In 2016, 3,773 people died on Texas roadways.
 Of those, 84 car accident fatalities occurred in Fort Worth.
 Fatal wrecks cut lives short and rob families and friends of precious time with loved ones.
 At The Law Firm of Aaron A. Herbert, we can’t undo the pain your family experiences after a fatal car wreck, but we can help you take action against the driver who is responsible.
-If your loved one died in an accident in the Fort Worth area, contact our fatal car wreck lawyers to learn more about your legal options.
+If your loved one died in an accident in the Fort Worth area, contact our fatal car wreck lawyers in Fort Worth to learn more about your legal options.

 Wrongful Death Claims After Fatal Car Wrecks

 Fatal wrecks have ripple effects in the lives of surviving family members.
 Deceased parents lose the ability to provide support to their children.
 Spouses often lose companionship, support, and a source of income.
 The mental anguish survivors experience can diminish a family’s quality of life.
 These are real losses careless drivers cause when their actions take a life.
 A wrongful death suit can provide financial compensation for these losses and bring families a sense of closure.

 In Texas, immediate family members including spouses, parents, and children can file wrongful death claims.
 One or more people can join the claim to represent all eligible beneficiaries.
 If no one steps forward to file a claim in the first three months after a loved one’s death, the deceased individual’s estate executor may file a claim.